Driven by a UK Strategy for Kawasaki Disease

 We know that we must act – now – to address Kawasaki Disease, it is the leading cause of acquired heart disease in children in the UK.
 Having undertaken a review of the current environment around Kawasaki Disease, our UK Strategy recognises the four parallel areas which must be progressed as part of an integrated, proactive response to the immediate needs identified.
 Recognising the cumulative inaction over time, the increasing incidence being evidenced by recent research and the significant long term threats which can be posed by Kawasaki Disease, we must now implement our strategy as a priority, with pace and through strong partnerships.

 Our 2016 – 2019 UK Strategy period is coming to an end and we are in the process of renewing our proposals for the next three year period.
 Our Trustees have agreed that we will remain focused on our four organisational aims (below) and we plan to launch our revised strategy by the end of 2019.
 Please contact us if you’d like to know more – or if you want to get involved.

 1. Awareness raising

-We will raise awareness of Kawasaki Disease to improve prompt diagnosis – through a dynamic multi media campaign, reaching GPs, paediatric clinicians, health professionals and parents.
+We will raise awareness of Kawasaki Disease to improve prompt diagnosis – through campaigns making full use of social media and working with key partners.
+We will reach GPs, paediatric clinicians, health professionals, parents and carers.
 This is our primary aim.